H3rby7/trace-generator/formats.md

 ### Input Trace Format

-The trace has the same format as the output, but it has several ordering constraint:
+The trace has the same format as the output, but it has several ordering constraints:

-    Both traces should be in the ascending order of arrival time.
+* Both traces should be in the ascending order of arrival time.
-    Within the same arrival time, the traces should be ordered by job name.
+* Within the same arrival time, the traces should be ordered by job name.
-    In the same job, the traces should be ordered by task name.
+* In the same job, the traces should be ordered by task name.